kryptokrona/kryptokrona-docs/about/Background-and-History.md

 ## Our background

 Most of us are full-time developers on other projects, and this is our way to give back to the community with something fun.

+We also have a very wide range of people in the community, people from all walks of life that contribute to the community one way or another.
+This is what makes the TurtleCoin community so great!